What is Fretscape?

 What factors affect the difficulty score?

 The difficulty score considers fret span (how far your fingers have to stretch), whether a barre is needed, finger stretch between strings, string skips, awkward finger assignments, how many fingers are required, and whether open strings are involved.
 Each factor is weighted to reflect how guitarists actually experience difficulty.
+See how our fingering analysis breaks it all down.

 What are anchor fingers and why do they matter?